nelseric/intel-edison-alexa/README.md

 # Amazon Alexa for Intel Edison

+### About

-This project is a port from the AlexaPi for the Intel Edison.
+This project is based on the Sam Machin project, the Alexa Pi for the Raspberry Pi, for the Intel Edison.
+The idea was to port the original project to the Edison and use the MRAA library from Intel.

 Based on https://github.com/sammachin/AlexaPi

+### Usage

+To build this project you'll need a USB sound card.
+The Intel Edison doesn't have integrated sound card.

+### Links

 http://www.emutexlabs.com/ubilinux